jaye773/youtube-summarizer/README.md

 ## 🤝 Contributing

 Feel free to submit issues, fork the repository, and create pull requests for any improvements.
 Please ensure all tests pass before submitting a PR.

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).